 - Crediting period eligibility: VCUs issued to projects that started their first project crediting period on or after 1 January 2016, according to the project crediting period start date specified at the time of project registration.

-- Vintage eligibility: VCUs from a vintage occurring within the time period of 1 January 2016 through 31 December 2020.
+- Vintage eligibility: VCUs from a vintage occurring between the first project crediting period start date and 31 December 2020.

 - Project/program type eligibility: VCUs issued to the following project/program types:

 - Standalone AFOLU projects applying one of the following methodologies: